trmazi/BoomerangNet/README.md

 You'll also need to import the song database.
 This is located in Cyclon/Data/Script/DiscStock.csv To import, use the `importsongs` tool.

-## DISCLAIMER (will remove when server is done)
-This server is very incomplete!
-I plan on having it done this weekend, but I want to open up the repo a bit.

 ## PostScript
 I ***know*** this server is not the greatest programming masterpiece you've seen in your entire life, trust me.
 I just decided to work on this since I now have a kit.
 I at least wrote it.
 You think you can do better than me?
 PROOVE IT and submit a PR.